Fox's Book of Martyrs

 not be read at all, or if it were, they would darken the right sense with the

-mist of their sophistry, and so entangle those who reguked
+mist of their sophistry, and so entangle those who reguked or despised their

-people, that though thou felt in thy heart, and wert sure that all were false
+thou felt in thy heart, and wert sure that all were false that they said, yet

-that they said, yet couldst thou not solve their
+couldst thou not solve their subtle riddles.

-For these and such other considerations this good man was
+For these and such other considerations this good man was stirred up of God to translate the Scripture into his

-profit of the simple people of his country; first setting in hand with the New
+mother tongue, for the profit of the simple people of his country; first

-Testament, which came forth in print about A.D.
+setting in hand with the New Testament, which came forth in print about A.D.

 1525.
-Cuthbert Tonstal, bishop

-of London, with Sir Thomas More, being sore aggrieved, despised how to destroy
+Cuthbert Tonstal, bishop of London, with Sir Thomas More, being sore

-that false erroneous translation, as they called it.
+aggrieved, despised how to destroy that false erroneous translation, as they

 It happened that one Augustine Packington, a mercer, was then